willwade/js-tts-demo/DEPLOY.md

    - The SherpaOnnx server runs alongside the Next.js application
    - It listens on port 3002 (set by the SHERPAONNX_PORT environment variable)
    - The Next.js application communicates with the SherpaOnnx server via HTTP
-   - The application uses the `sherpa-onnx-node` package, which automatically detects the platform and architecture
-   - The SherpaOnnx server will check if the required libraries are available
-   - If the required libraries are not found, it will fall back to a mock implementation
+   - On Digital Ocean App Platform, the SherpaOnnx server always uses the mock implementation to reduce resource usage
    - The mock implementation returns a small set of sample voices for testing purposes
+   - For production use with the real SherpaOnnx implementation, you may need to deploy to a server with more resources

 6. **Troubleshooting**
    - If you encounter build errors, check the build logs for details